“Among our most universal human longings is to affect the world with our actions somehow, to leave an imprint with our existence.” — Maria Popova

-Maria Popova has read and written thousands of pieces of content over the last 12 years of BrainPickings.org.
-I’ve followed Maria for at least the last 3 years since my existential crisis and have easily read 100+ posts on her site.
+Maria Popova has read and written thousands of pieces of content over the last 15 years of “Brain Pickings”—now rebranded to “The Marginalian.”
+I’ve followed Maria for many years and have easily read 100+ articles on her site.

 I’m continually fascinated by people like Maria who have consumed, curated, and created countless things.
 They are the types of people you want to ask, “What are the 3 secrets to living a good life?”
 If anyone could know the magic formula, it would be someone like Maria.
 She’s spent so much time diving into historical content that she says, “Most of my friends are dead people.”

-My All-Time Top 3 Learnings from Maria Popova of Brain Pickings
+- 10 Learnings from 10 Years of Brain Pickings

-This is by far my #1 all-time life lesson from Maria Popova.
-When I think of Brain Pickings, this is what comes to mind for me.
-Choosing conscious awareness.
+This is by far my #1 all-time life lesson from Maria Popova: choosing conscious awareness.
 It all starts with the first quote below:

 - “I frequently worry that being productive is the surest way to lull ourselves into a trance of passivity and busyness the greatest distraction from living, as we coast through our lives day after day, showing up for our obligations but being absent from our selves, mistaking the doing for the being.”